FK Železnik 1930

 FK Železnik 1930 (ФК Железник 1930) is a football club based in Železnik, Belgrade, Serbia.
 They compete in the Belgrade First League, the fifth tier of the national league system.
+The team plays its home games at the Železnik Stadium.

 The club competed in the First League of Serbia and Montenegro from 1996 to 2005.
 They made their European debut in the 2004–05 UEFA Cup and went on to win the Serbia and Montenegro Cup later that season, before merging with FK Voždovac.

 History

 Founded as Železnički SK on 28 May 1930, the club became more organized during the 1950s.
 They changed their name to FK Železnik in 1961, following a merger with FK Napredak, which was originally created by the Ivo Lola Ribar Institute.
 Between 1963 and 1967, the club competed in the Serbian League North, the third tier of Yugoslav football.
 They lost to Sloboda Užice in the promotion playoffs to the Yugoslav Second League in 1965.